What is a Body Corporate Special Resolution?

 How a Special Resolution Works

-- At least two-thirds of votes cast are in favour of the motion
+- At least two-thirds of all votes cast are in favour of the motion (vote YES).

 When a Body Corporate Special Resolution Is Required

-- Making, changing, or removing by-law, excluding exclusive use by-laws
+- Adding, changing, or removing by-laws (excluding exclusive use by-laws).

 In Summary